Lexxnl/CatPhotoApp/README.md

 ## About Me
 This project was created by **Lex Kimmel**, an aspiring web developer from the Netherlands.
 I'm currently learning web development to build a career in tech.
 Feel free to check out my GitHub profile for more projects and progress: [GitHub Profile](https://github.com/Lexxnl).

 ## View the Project
-You can view the live version of this project here: [CatPhotoApp Live Demo](https://Lexxnl.github.io/CatPhotoApp/)
+You can view the live version of this project here:
+<a href="https://Lexxnl.github.io/CatPhotoApp/" target="_blank">CatPhotoApp Live Demo</a>